Sagnik-Dey/VSCode-Snippet-Generator--Typescript-/README.md

 This is a GUI Application made using NW.js framework of javascript
-This application helps you to generate snippets for Your favourite code editor - Visual Studio Code
+This application helps you to generate snippets for your favourite code editor - Visual Studio Code

 ## Screenshots
 ![Screenshot 2023-12-17 185520](https://github.com/Sagnik-Dey/text_to_handwriting/assets/85222136/e9b243a2-89db-4c33-a90f-3a1d203861ff)

 ## Languages Used
 > HTML
 > CSS
 > Javascript

 ## How to Use